Content Curation Using WordPress: How to Publish More Content FASTER

 The point is that you must have some plan of action in place before you announce a weekly or monthly content curation.
 Once you make your decision public, the accountability factor gets involved in it, which forces you to stick to your schedule.
 So you’ll be better off if you create a content research system to manage your research work before you start off with your content curation.

 You must take care of the niche relevancy while collecting the content for curation.
 Sometimes, we get caught up in the process for some reason and end up adding content that doesn’t deliver much value.
-So be precise and accurate with your contents selection for the curation.
+So be precise and accurate with the selection of your content for the curation.

 #2: Prepare Your WordPress Platform